 Take a photo by tapping the shutter button on the iOS device, then choose Use Photo to have it automatically inserted into the document on your Mac, or tap Retake to take a better one.

-The interface provides the basic shooting features, including enabling flash, switching between the front and rear camera and using optical or digital zoom.
+The interface provides basic shooting features, including enabling flash, switching between the front and rear camera and using optical or digital zoom.

 When using an iOS device as a document scanner, position the document in the viewfinder and hit the shutter button, then drag near corners to adjust the crop.
 Tap Keep Scan to get back to the previous screen and scan additional pages or Retake to redo the scan.